 The California State University (CSU) was built upon a mission to serve the people of California by providing accessible and high-quality educational opportunities.
 For more than 50 years, the CSU has prepared students to be informed, active and committed leaders.
 It has served as a model of academic excellence and a catalyst for strengthening our communities intellectually, economically and socially.
 CSU campus community engagement programs have played a key role in our partnerships with California's communities.
-Many CSU students have shown a strong commitment to mentor K-12 and community college students.

-During the 2011-12 academic year, the CSU provided opportunities for more than 85,000 students to participate in service learning with nearly 2,300 community sites.
-Additionally, of the 2,600 service-learning courses offered systemwide, nearly 19% were in the STEM (science, technology, engineering, math) disciplines.
-In these economically challenged times, CSU students - often the neediest students - continue to make a difference across the state of California, and especially in those communities surrounding the 23 CSU campuses.
+Since 1998 more than two million CSU students have given back to their communities and helped shape our world; many of whom have shown a strong commitment to mentor K-12 and community college students.
+During the 2012-13 academic year, the CSU provided opportunities for more than 63,000 students to participate in service learning with nearly 3,000 community sites.
+Additionally, of the 2,985 service-learning courses offered systemwide, nearly 18% were in the STEM (science, technology, engineering, mathematics) disciplines.
 The CSU was the first higher education system in the country to establish a system office supporting service learning and community engagement.

-During 2011-12, CSU campus community engagement and service-learning programs worked with 761 schools and served 38,535 students enrolled in K-14 receiving funding totaling approximately \$1.8 million.
+During 2012-13, CSU campus community engagement and service-learning programs worked with 796 schools and served 56,521 students enrolled in K-14 receiving funding totaling approximately \$1.8 million.